fbpx

 Regulate Humidity – Another very important factor for some animals is the moisture in the air.
 Specific plants and animals being kept need higher humidity levels than the substrate may offer… Try adding a fogger to kick things up.
 Also be cautious that the humidity isn’t too high as well, causing respiratory issues.

-Proper Lighting – Even though we touched on this earlier, it’s very important that some plants receive a specific spectrum of light.
-Most reptiles will need sun rays in order to survive so make sure to provide additional UV and/or basking where needed.
+Proper Lighting – Even though we touched on this earlier, some plants must receive a specific spectrum of light.
+Most reptiles will need sun rays to survive so make sure to provide additional UV and/or basking where needed.

 Adequate Airflow – This is something most won’t notice when initially starting a vivarium.
 Air can become stagnant as well and proper ventilation or fans will be a necessary plus to circulate fresh air and prevent mold from setting in.